 The simultaneous rotation and milling feature of the controller will permit machining of certain cam forms, spiral, and angular cuts.
-Spiralmilling is when the spindle rotates and an axis on your mill moves at the same time.
+Spiral milling is when the spindle rotates and an axis on your mill moves at the same time.
 Insert a G94 into the control and the desired rotation and feed rate on the next step.
 The control will execute G94 (this pulses the MFIN relay and allows your CNC to proceed) and the following step or steps as one step.
-If you wish to do more than one step, insert the number into the L register.
-By selecting a rotation feed rate and varying the mill feed rate any spiral is possible.
-To spiral mill, you will have to calculate the feed rate for your mill so the HAAS spindle and your axis will stop at the same instant.
+If you wish to do more than one step, then insert the number into the L register.
+By selecting a rotation feed rate and varying the mill feed rate, any spiral is possible.
+In order to spiral mill, you will have to calculate the feed rate for your mill so that the HAAS spindle and your axis will stop at the same instant.

-To calculate the feed rate for your mill you need to know:
+In order to calculate the feed rate for your mill you need to know: